alexdhaynes/contentful-conditional-fields-demo/README.md

 Contentful doesn't offer an out-of-the box way to implement custom fields.
 This repo is a demo implementation for conditional fields within an Entry Editor custom app.

+The app uses a combination of default Contentful fields (rendered with [default-field-editors](https://contentful-field-editors.netlify.app/shared/default-field-editors)) and custom implementations of fields (rendered with [Forma 36](https://f36.contentful.com/) components) whose state is managed by this app.

 Conditional fields and their conditions are defined in the `conditionalFields.json` file.

 ## Demo